Abdus Salam Murshedy: Business

 Murshedy is the managing director of Envoy Group.
 Besides, he is the director of Premier Bank Limited.
 He started Envoy Garment's journey in 1984.
 Later he made 15 more ready-made garment companies.
 He is currently the president of Bangladesh Exporters Association (EAB), senior vice president of Bangladesh Football Federation, member of the board of directors of BGMEA Institute of Fashion & Technology.
 Earlier, he was appointed as the president of Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and director of Mohammedan Sporting Club.

 Politics

 On 7 January 2024, Murshedy was elected to parliament from Khulna-4 as a candidate of the Awami League.

 In March 2024, High Court of Bangladesh directed Murshedy to hand over an abandoned Gulshan property to the government alleging him of occupying it illegally.
 At the aftermath of the fall of the Sheikh Hasina led Awami League government in August, Murshedy was arrested and sent to jail in October 2024 in a case over the death of Rubel, a garment worker, in the Dhaka's Adabor area during the 2024 Bangladesh quota reform movement.

 Personal life

 Murshedy is married to Sharmin Salam.
-They have two sons and a daughter.
+They have a daughter, Barrister Shehrin Salam Oishee, and two sons including Ishmam Salam.